Milestone-Proposal:Colossus

 Heath Robinson machines worked by reading two paper tapes in parallel, one containing a copy of the message of interest and the other, the {\displaystyle \chi } component of the key.
 By making the key tape one character longer than the message tape, each of the 1271 starting positions of the {\displaystyle \chi }1 {\displaystyle \chi }2 sequence was tried against the message.
 A count was amassed for each start position and, if it exceeded a pre-defined set total was printed out.
 The highest count was the most likely one to be the one with the correct values of {\displaystyle \chi }1 and {\displaystyle \chi }2.
 With these values, settings of the other χ {\displaystyle \chi } wheels could be tried to break all five χ {\displaystyle \chi } wheel starting positions for this message.
 This then allowed the effect of the χ {\displaystyle \chi } component of the key to be removed and the resulting modified message attacked by manual methods.

-The Heath Robinson had two limitations, which provided the incentive to develop a fully electronic alternative, i.e., Colossus.
+The Heath Robinson had three limitations.
 First, the speed of the Heath Robinson was limited by the electro-mechanical devices themselves, with typical switching speeds of 5-20ms.
 Second, the Heath Robinson required a copy of the message paper tape to be driven side-by-side with a second tape containing the χ (chi) component of the key.
 These tapes had to be driven at a carefully controlled speed to remain synchronized with themselves and to match the operating speed of the electro-mechanical parts.
 This proved difficult to do in practice and the Heath Robinson was notorious for breaking the tapes, requiring jobs to be restarted.
-Heath Robinson could at best operate the paper tapes at 1,000 characters per second.
+Heath Robinson could at best operate the paper tapes at 2,000 characters per second.
+Thirdly, during the design phase of Heath Robinson there were difficulties with its logic unit – the “combining unit” in the terminology of 1942.
+The job had been given to F.O.
+Morrell’s telegraph section at Dollis Hill, and it was proposed to implement XOR by means of a frequency modulator of a type used for voice-frequency telegraph signals.
+Because this device was analogue, signal noise would accumulate and wrong answers often result.
+At Turing’s suggestion, Newman approached Tommy Flowers from the Post Office Research Laboratory for help.
+Turing and Flowers had worked together previously in connection with a relay-based machine for use against Enigma (this was not the famous "Bombe" but a machine for automatically decrypting Enigma messages once the settings were known).
+Flowers was introduced to Tunny and Heath Robinson, and his switching group improved the design of the combining unit and manufactured it.
+Flowers did not think much of the Robinson, however.
+The basic design had been settled before he was called in, and he was sceptical as to whether it would work.

-Colossus embodied three innovations to overcome these two limitations.
-First, was to move to a digital electronic system capable of switching times measured in microseconds, i.e., three orders of magnitude faster that Heath Robinson.
-Second, the keystream tape was replaced by a ring of electronic thyratron valves (vacuum tubes) operating at electronic speeds and therefore capable of being electronically synchronized with the message paper tape.
+Having l contributed to Heath Robinson, Flowers then made two crucial innovative steps leading to Colossus.
+First, he proposed to move to a fully electronic system capable of switching times measured in microseconds, i.e., three orders of magnitude faster that Heath Robinson.
+Second, he proposed that the keystream tape bereplaced by a ring of electronic thyratron valves (vacuum tubes) operating at electronic speeds and therefore capable of being electronically synchronized with the message paper tape.
 This removed the need for the motor drive to be synchronized between two tapes and with the internal logic of the machine.
 Instead, the message tape was free running at 5,000 characters a second and Colossus synchronized the electronics to the tape, using the sprocket holes as a ‘clock’.
 This significantly reduced the problems with tape breakages.

 The main functional units of the Colossus Mark 2 design were as follows: • A tape transport with an 8-photocell reading mechanism. • A six-character FIFO shift register. • Twelve thyratron ring stores that simulated the Lorenz machine generating a bit-stream for each wheel. • Panels of switches for specifying the program and the "set total". • A set of functional units that performed Boolean operations. • A “span counter” that could suspend counting for part of the tape. • A master control that handled clocking, start and stop signals, counter readout and printing. • Five electronic counters. • An electric typewriter.